 What are end-of-life expenses?

 Your funeral and burial expenses aren’t the only expenses to consider.
-Most people have medical expenses that they incur right before they die, and others have debts they leave behind that they need their loved ones to cover as a part of their estate.
+Most people have medical expenses they incur right before they die, and others have debts they leave behind that they need their loved ones to cover as a part of their estate.
 All of this can be covered with final expense coverage.

 Is Final Expense Insurance for Seniors over 80 for You?

 Final expense insurance is a great way to ensure your loved ones have enough money to cover your final expenses.
-If you didn’t save money throughout the years or you had to spend it due to an emergency, this type of policy can provide your loved ones with the funds needed to cover your final expenses and not put them in financial distress.
+If you didn’t save money throughout the years or had to spend it due to an emergency, this type of policy can provide your loved ones with the funds needed to cover your final expenses and not put them in financial distress.